arosov/lazyaider/README.md

     Example:
     ```bash
-    python lazyaider.py --load-session my-project-session
+    lazyaider --load-session my-project-session
     ```

-Internal command-line arguments used for tmux integration (e.g., `--run-in-tmux-pane`, `--target-pane`, `--session-name` when launching the app pane itself) are not intended for direct user interaction.
+Internal command-line arguments used for tmux integration (e.g., `--run-in-tmux-pane`, `--target-pane`, `--session-name` when launching the app pane itself) are not intended for direct user interaction when calling `lazyaider` as an installed script.

 ### Plan Generation (`plan_generator.py`)